 Do pets put owners at risk for Lyme disease?
 Or do pets improve their owners tick prevention habits?

-Spring has sprung, and with it, tick season has arrived!
 UW-Madison researchers have two online research studies on tick prevention now open to participants, including a new study specifically for pet owners.

 The Tick App is an interactive mobile phone study where users can share their daily outdoor activities, explain tick prevention methods, and report tick encounters.
 Additionally, if users find a tick, they can submit a picture of the tick through the app for identification.
 Already this spring 69 Tick App users have reported tick encounters, and sent pictures s through the Tick App have.
 All of the ticks submitted so far have been adult black-legged ticks (Ixodes scapularis).
 These ticks are better known as deer ticks, and are responsible for many tick-borne diseases in Wisconsin, including Lyme disease.
 More than half of the ticks we’ve seen thus far came from a dog or cat, and about half of those were attached to a dog or cat, and the other half were crawling in the fur.
 These crawling ticks could go on to bite the pet or a household members.